 P2P transfer where mobiquity is receiver

+HPS LIS file will also contain following reversal transaction request which needs to process at Member MFS based on dispute raised by other MFS members.

+Refusal of P2P transfer where mobiquity was sender

+For received P2P refusal transactions in LIS file, mobiquity should process that transaction with transaction correction.

 If a MFS member is both sender and receiver of the request from/to HPS, that member will receive a single LIS file which should contain all the transactions where mobiquity users’ account are debited and credited